 There’s a real feeling at the Galgael of reconnection, reconnecting with work, reconnecting with people, with nature and with a sense of belonging.
 Joe Coughlan who has been with the Galgael since last August 2017 summarised this well,

 ‘I’m originally from Drumchapel, I’m 38.
 I was doing community service and my probation officer referred me here.
 I just took to it, I started a six week training programme and from that just kept coming here and I’m here most days.
-I have learnt so much here, I instantly took to it.
+I have learnt so much here.
 I completed the joints here in two days whereas it was taking others longer, I realised I was good at this.
 I’m making stuff non-stop, I made a couple of boxes and then sold them in the Galgael trust shop.
 People choosing my work over others gave me strength.

 About two and half years ago I lost a family member and this lead to me going into depression and I was on the sick.
 I’d been in and out of jail a couple of times.
 I decided I needed to get out the house and find work, it was a bit hard with my record and jobs are scare but here they took me in.
 I’m trying to look for a job that involves working with wood.
 The trust has been helping me achieve that.